Czech Republic, CET - Prague

 Map courtesy of CIA World Factbook

-Courses at the CET Program Center in Prague, while focused on Jewish Studies, also offer a variety of interdisciplinary courses in history, culture, literature, and the arts.
+The CET Program Center in Prague offers three concentrations: Jewish Studies, Central European Studies, and an Internship concentration.
+The program offers a variety of interdisciplinary courses in history, culture, literature, and the arts.
 With many of the faculty from Charles University Faculty of Humanities, they have developed a curriculum using much of the local highlights, including the Jewish Quarter.
-In order to gain a more hands-on experience, students will participate in the Jewish community through activities with the Czech Union of Jewish Youth.
+In order to gain a more hands-on experience, students may elect to participate in the Jewish community through activities with the Czech Union of Jewish Youth.

 The Czech Republic is surrounded by Germany, Slovakia, Austria, and Poland.
 Prague is the home of one of Europe’s oldest Jewish communities.
 There are six surviving synagogues, the largest collections of Judaica in the world, and rich history.
 The program is based at Charles University, founded in 1348 by Emperor Charles IV, with facilities located throughout the city.
 Students attend classes at the CET center in the heart of Prague.